WOOHYUNHAN/WOOHYUNHAN.github.io/cv_md/honor_award.md

 ### Awards

 1. **Best Oral Presentation Awad**, *2017*
-  *A new phosphorus allotrope discovered by ab initio materials design*, Korea Physics Society
+  *A new phosphorus allotrope discovered by ab initio materials design*, The Korean Physical Society

 1. **Best Oral Presenatation Award**, *2017*
-  *Pressure-induced transition pathway from alpha-B to gamma-B*, Korea Physics Society
+  *Pressure-induced transition pathway from alpha-B to gamma-B*, The Korean Physical Society

 1. **Best Oral Presentation Award**, *2014*
-  *The electronic properties of oxygen interstitial defects in a-IGZO*, Korea Physics Society
+  *The electronic properties of oxygen interstitial defects in a-IGZO*, The Korean Physicsal Society